ZebraAlgebra/portfolio-website/content/about/informal.md

 {{< details "Reveal Answer" >}}
 Daniel Jay Wang: 王傑(杰), Stephanie Ann Wang: 王安
 {{< /details >}}
-10. My brother (resp. sister) is older than me by 8 (resp.
+9. My brother (resp. sister) is older than me by 8 (resp.
 10) years.
 From this age-gap info, you might infer that the "Samuel" in my English first name might arise from the fact that my mother gave birth to me at a relatively older age, which relates to some biblical stories of mothers giving birth at relatively later age[^2].
 You might also figured out that I was raised in a Christian family.
 These are all true, and I would be genuinely surprised if you figured this out 🤯.
+10. Based on these 9 points, you might have guessed that I am a nerdy person that likes to spend time on weird details, and have a weird sense of humor.
+I would neither deny nor admit that these assertions are in fact true.

 ## Short Bio